collective-soundworks/soundworks/README.md

 As an example, a scenario could provide the following interactions when a `player` connects to the server through the root URL:

-- The player’s smartphone displays a `welcome` message (*e.g.* “Welcome to the performance!”).
+- The player's smartphone displays a `welcome` message (*e.g.* “Welcome to the performance!”).
 When the player clicks on the screen…
 - … the player receives some `checkin` instructions while in the meantime, the smartphone has to `sync` its clock with the server.
 Finally, when these are done…
 - … the player joins the `performance`.